Skip to Content

 Our bear dens engaged the imagination and turned out beautiful as well.

-It really does look like a bear den in the woods, a place where a bear might want to rest for the long winter.
+It does look like a bear den in the woods, a place where a bear might want to rest for the long winter.

 The kids were proud to take them home.